-This article was last updated Jun 22, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jun 22, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Credit cards can be used to earn rewards, take advantage of special financing offers and simplify expenses — and they’re also a great way to build credit.
 Taking the time to build credit with your credit card can help you down the line when you want to take out a loan or apply for a mortgage, since those products tend to reserve the best terms for people with good or excellent credit.